ruixingw/parmhess/installation.rst

 Parmhess is written in Python3_ and runs on Linux.

-The easiest way to setup Python3 is to install **Anaconda**, "the leading open data science platform powered by Python."
+The easiest way to setup Python3 is to install **Anaconda**.
 It is freely available at:

     http://www.continuum.io/downloads

-Be sure to install Anaconda for Linux (Python3.5), but not Python2.7 nor for other operating system.
+Be sure to install Anaconda for Linux (Python3.5), not Python2.7 nor for other operating system.

 If you are an experienced Python3 user and prefer to use your own Python build, make sure that **numpy** and **pyyaml** be installed properly.